KevinKGifford/book/hackathons/fcq/report.md

     var filtered_average = _.round(_.sum(filtered_value)/filtered_value.length, 2)
     return filtered_average
 })

+// FIXME: Sort the results for display purposes via
+// _.pairs() or possibly Javascript sort method

 {% endlodash %}

 Table 2-3: The average instructor rating by department in the College of Engineering